edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 In order to get the sections' content, we first need to know where the files are that need to be read.
 The ``walk`` function finds them for us and returns all the paths.

-Since our ``docs`` folder contains files at multiple levels of nesting (assuming you copied our example documentation files across), we need a function that loops through all section files and directories recursively.
-It will build an array of all paths relative to the project root and sort those paths.
+It will build an array of all paths relative to the project root and sort them.

 .. code-block:: typescript
     :caption: generate-embeddings.ts